foursquare/qgis-plugin/docs/development.md

 - make changes to the plugin inside `/Unfolded` folder
 - run `python3 build.py deploy`, this packages the plugin and copies it to the QGIS' plugins folder (usually `/Users/<username>/Library/Application Support/QGIS/QGIS3/profiles/default/python/plugins`; or see [plugin's dir location](https://gis.stackexchange.com/questions/274311/qgis-3-plugin-folder-location))
-  - this does not publish the plugin to the official plugin registry, just installs it locally!
+  - this does not publish the plugin to the official plugin registry, just installs it locally! (for releasing it to the remote registry, see [Creating a release](#creating-a-release) section)
   - additionally, you can set up a filesystem watcher to monitor entire folder and automatically execute the deploy command so you don't have to do it manually every time
 - to use the freshly "deployed" plugin inside QGIS you can, either:
   - restart QGIS app, and it will reload all plugins; or